Kong/terraform-provider-konnect/docs/resources/cloud_gateway_network.md

 - `entity_version` (Number) Monotonically-increasing version count of the network, to indicate the order of updates to the network.
 - `id` (String) The ID of this resource.
 - `provider_metadata` (Attributes) Metadata describing attributes returned by cloud-provider for the network. (see [below for nested schema](#nestedatt--provider_metadata))
-- `state` (String) State of the network. must be one of ["created", "initializing", "offline", "ready", "terminating", "terminated"]
 - `transit_gateway_count` (Number) The number of transit gateways attached to this network.
 - `updated_at` (String) An RFC-3339 timestamp representation of network update date.